Lead negotiator sees January finish for overdue U.S. farm bill

 On Tuesday, two Republican aides said Stabenow was unwilling to consider reforms that were good policy and would save money.
 The utility loophole could be tightened further to generate $9 billion in savings, for example, they said.

 “It sounds academic, so abstract,” said Ellen Vollinger, legal/director of the anti-hunger group Food Research and Action Center.
-But ultimately lower funding “comes down to food dollars,” she said.
+But ultimatedly lower funding “comes down to food dollars,” she said.

-Reporting by Charles Abbott, Richard Cowan and Thomas Ferraro in Washington, editing by Ros Krasny and Andrew Hay